 EAU ET VIE COTE D’IVOIRE (EVCI), an Ivorian association created in 2014, is in charge of developing training courses on hygiene and the environment, fire prevention and community strengthening and ensuring the implementation of waste collection services and improved sanitation.
 W & L conducts the surveys and measures the impact of the actions on the living conditions of the inhabitants.
 The NGO also carries out advocacy actions with local authorities, which are essential for the proper functioning of projects.

-Project HistoryIn 2013 and 2014, Eau et Vie conducted a feasibility study to start its activities in Côte d'Ivoire.
+Project HistoryIn 2013 and 2014, Eau et Vie conducted a feasibility study to start its activities in Ivory Coast.
 The needs on the ground and the reception by the local authorities and communities led to the sending of a first expatriate in 2015.
 The local association, Eau et Vie Côte d’Ivoire, and the social enterprise, Dji Ni Sii, were created.
 Due to the numerous construction and urbanization projects launched by the government and its partners, numerous surveys are taking place between April 2015 and March 2016 to definitively decide the choice of intervention areas, including Djidan 1 for the pilot project. .
 In the process, Eau et Vie Côte d'Ivoire has signed a Framework Agreement with the National Office of Drinking Water and Eau et Vie Côte d'Ivoire for the launch of the pilot project.

 Key figures - Ongoing Projects

-A project on the Ivory Coast:
+1 project in Ivory Coast:

 - Urban precarious district of Djidan 1 (Abidjan), where 528 families live.